mingzhang-yin/SIVI/related code/README.md

-Related MCMC and Mean-field VI codes, from https://github.com/mingyuanzhou
+Related MCMC and Mean-field VI codes for comparison with SIVI, from https://github.com/mingyuanzhou